 We provide a state-of-the-art Medical Gas compliance system Vitaleyez™, that can be operated entirely online.

 If you like the confidence of paper reports, the system will generate them for you on demand.
-Many of our clients have us keep their binders up to date, so they have less paper laying on their desks.
+Many of our clients have us keep their binders up-to-date so they have less paper lying on their desks.

 The Vitaleyez™ program’s asset management module enables virtual reporting of all assets, testing history, and associated deficiencies and corrections.
-You can drill down through four levels of information, sorting to individual zones and their assets.
-Dynamic graphs and charts represent how a facility’s program is evolving and improving and make every aspect of managing the medical gas system easy.
+You can drill down through four levels of information, sorting out individual zones and their assets.
+Dynamic graphs and charts represent how a facility’s program is evolving and improving, making every aspect of managing the medical gas system easy.

 Every hospital or healthcare system wants to ensure patient safety.
 This is achieved through the proper design, installation, verification, and maintenance of the facility's medical gas systems.

 Inspections and compliance now warrant a higher level of visibility and knowledge in these systems.
 Only through achieving regulatory immunity can you feel secure that you are both keeping patients safe and keeping your organization free of the time-consuming and costly realities of coming up short during a planned or surprise inspection.